piskvorky/gensim/docs/_sources/tut1.txt

-Here, we used `Tf-Idf <http://en.wikipedia.org/wiki/Tf%E2%80%93idf>`_, a simple transformation which takes documents represented as bag-of-words counts and applies a weighting which discounts common terms (or, equivalently, promotes rare terms).
+Here, we used `Tf-Idf <http://en.wikipedia.org/wiki/Tf%E2%80%93idf>`_, a simple transformation which takes documents represented as bag-of-words counts and applies a weighting which discounts common terms (or, equivalently, promotes rare terms) and scales the resulting vector to unit length.

 To index and prepare the whole TfIdf corpus for similarity queries: